Staying safe from trips and falls

 Preventing falls for people over 65

 We know falling over isn’t part of the ageing process, and a lot of falls are preventable.
-We want to help you stay on your feet living the life you want to live.
-We're committed to reducing falls for older people in the home and community.
+We want to help you stay on your feet, enjoying your independence and living the life you want to live.
+We're committed to reducing falls for older people in their homes and community.

-We want you to remain confident, healthy and well.
-By improving bone health and strength and balance, you'll:
+We want you to remain confident, healthy and independent.
+By improving bone health and strength and balance, you can:

 - be more stable on your feet